GaryZhous/OTEL_IN_GO/README.md

 http://localhost:8080

 ### Observability Exporters
-  -Traces: stdouttrace.New
+- Traces: stdouttrace.New
-  -Metrics: stdoutmetric.New
+- Metrics: stdoutmetric.New
-  -Logs: stdoutlog.New
+- Logs: stdoutlog.New